sgost/contentconcepts-data/about/team.md

 title: Manuscript Editors & Native English Editors
 teamMembers:
   - id: 1
-    name: David Ross
+    name: Ross Taylor
     role: Native English Manuscript Editor
-    description: David is a native English editor, with an academic background in  linguistics and engineering.
+    description: Ross is a native English editor, with an academic background in  linguistics and engineering.
 He has edited science, medical and technology manuscripts.
 He has a certification in teaching English as a foreign language.
 David has been working on a variety of assignments from authors in the Far East, Asia and Europe.
-    image: ../assets/english_document_editor.png
+    image: ../assets/manuscript-editor.jpeg
     themeColor: "#ACADED"
   - id: 2
     name: Alan Wichelman